eye-division/jennyblyth/_gallery/addy-gardner.md

   **January 2020**

+  **ADDY GARDNER**

+  Essentially Addy Gardner’s paintings are autobiographical, reflecting her thoughts and preoccupations which morph into compositions capturing the drama of darker moments and lighter dawns of realisation, a sense &nbsp;of self and 'peak experience'***.***

+  ***A World Of Our Own ***&nbsp;is such a painting with all the joy and inflections of mood that colour the landscape of the Welsh Mountains, and the promise of the valley beyond.
+Inspired by De Kooning, Addy has infused her paintings with a rigour and dynamic that is at the heart of the landscape.
+  ***A Journey Of Our Own*** and ***I Found My Way Back Alone&nbsp; ***are the artist’s response to walking in Snowdonia.&nbsp; Off the well-trodden path to the summit of Snowdon, hidden away, lies The Blue Lake. &nbsp;Glacial blue water cascades into an old quarry, &nbsp;coloured by the stones beneath.&nbsp;
+  The mountains on each side shape its path spilling crimson and cyan into high skies.

+  Abstract expressionism in Addy's work treads a fine line with figuration as land meets sky, affording us an insight into the artist's journey whilst inviting us to explore our own path.&nbsp;

+  ***Along By The Willows, Deep In Thought ***&nbsp;is the artist’s response to walking by the River Windrush in Oxfordshire.&nbsp; Winter is not yet over, but there is a promise of Spring and new beginnings in the cool blues and whites of the sky fresh against the earthier tones of the land, and the dance of the willow branches whipping in the wind. *(Jenny Blyth, 2020)*

-  *"My paintings are born from an emotional response to places I visit and views that I witness in my day to day life.
+  ***Addy Gardner : “My paintings are born from an emotional response to places I visit and views that I witness in my day to day life.
 Outwardly they relate to different light and colour in the landscape.
 I then relate these to inward feelings and memories and things which are currently going on in my life.
   Sometimes also the history of a place and a feeling about a place will have an effect on the painting.
-All of them are about beauty in the landscape and moments where this beauty affects us.”*
+All of them are about beauty in the landscape and moments where this beauty affects us.***

-  Essentially Addy Gardner’s paintings are autobiographical, reflecting her thoughts and preoccupations which morph into compositions capturing the drama of darker moments and lighter dawns of realisation, a sense &nbsp;of self and 'peak experience'.

-  Abstract expressionism in Addy's work generally treads a fine line with figuration, as land meets sky, affording us an insight into the artist's journey whilst inviting us to explore our own path.
-This particular painting
-  ***Along By The Willows, Deep In*** ***Thought*** &nbsp;is the artist’s response to walking by the River Windrush.&nbsp; Winter is receding and there is a promise of Spring and new beginnings.&nbsp; The willows are bare with whiplike branches but the light is cool and fresh against the greens and browns of the earth.
+  ***I started to become interested in the work of De Kooning a year or so ago.
+  I had experienced one of his paintings in the Peggy Guggenheim Collection in Venice some years back and I cannot put into words how it made me feel, other than that I felt like it had hit me in the chest and brought me to my knees.
+I wanted to explore the way in which De Kooning put together colours, texture and line, that allowed me as viewer to feel elated as the eye danced across the painting exploring the landscape.”***

   Addy Gardner trained in Psychology before studying Fine Art, and it is the